 The boat cruise in the park is done on Lake Mburo and takes about 2 hours and the activity offer opportunities of spotting flora and fauna of the lake.
 You will expect to spot various animals along the skores that come to the lake to quench their thirst or cool their bodies more especially during the dry season.
 You will expect to spot elephants, hippos, zebra and various antelopes as well as crocodiles.

-There are also bird species you will expect to see like Malachite Kingfishers, Pied Kingfishers, African Fish Eagles, Rufous Long-tailed Starlings, Blue-headed Weavers, Green-necked Doves, Hammerkops, Pelicans, Herons, Cormmorants among many more.
+There are also bird species you will expect to see like Malachite Kingfishers, Pied Kingfishers, African Fish Eagles, Rufous Long-tailed Starlings, Blue-headed Weavers, Green-necked Doves, Hamerkops, Pelicans, Herons, Cormorants among many more.

 The park is a home to about 350 bird species which makes it a birders haven.
 Birders will find a lot of birds on the vegetation around Lake Mburo.
 Birders will find the swampy valleys of Warukiri and Miriti, and the roadsides between Rwonyo camp and the jetty to be excellent areas for birding and one may spot the rare shoebill Stork here.